 Daly says that they use freeze-dried avocado in the blends, which keeps the drink from going bad quickly.
 In fact, the avocado milk is shelf-stable, so you can store it in your pantry until you open it—very useful during a pandemic.
-As for the water lentils, Daly says they’re used to keep the color consistent in all their batches.
-“Interestingly, avocados do not have a universal color, so every batch we made turned out looking different,” he says.
-“The water lentil helps every batch look the same.”
+As for the water lentils, Daly says they're included for added protein.

 Okay, now the big question: How does it taste?
 Daly sent me both flavors to try.
 I decided to go for the plain one first.
 Pouring it into a glass, the first thing I noticed was, wow, it really is green.
 More of a muted, muddy green than a vibrant one, but already it was unlike any of the alt-milks that have crowded my fridge.
 The consistency is thicker than many of the other milks on the market (which is often because they are, in reality, primarily made of water.)
 I took a whiff before sipping and was hit with the smell of oats and avocado, which was oddly nice.
 It smelled healthy.
 Then, I finally took a sip.